cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 == Installation ==

 === From within Wordpress ===
-1. Visit ‘Plugins > Add New’;
+1. Visit Plugins > Add New;
-1. Search for ‘Product Feed PRO for WooCommerce’;
+1. Search for Product Feed PRO for WooCommerce;
-1. Activate ‘Product Feed PRO for WooCommerce’ from your plugins page.
+1. Activate Product Feed PRO for WooCommerce from your plugins page.

 === Manually ===
 1. Upload the woo-product-feed-pro folder to your /wp-content/plugins/ directory;
-1. Activate ‘Product Feed PRO for WooCommerce’ from your plugins page.
+1. Activate Product Feed PRO for WooCommerce from your plugins page.

 == Frequently Asked Questions ==